LastOfOurs/Last-mvp/README.md

 ## Installation
-Make sure you have docker and docker-compose installed on your machine
+Make sure you have `docker` and `docker-compose` installed on your machine

-## Getting Started in Development Mode
+## Getting Started for Development Mode
 1. install all the dependencies by running `npm install` inside LAST-server, LAST-contract, LAST-minting-services directories
 2. Running `docker-compose up --build ` inside the root directory
 3. generate 3 sets of dummy animal data, run ` bash scripts/last-seed.sh `